onchainlabs1/foundryai/frontend/README.md

 Currently uses API key authentication stored in localStorage.

-⚠️ **Development Only**: This approach is not secure for production.
+⚠️ **Security Notice**: API keys must be provided by your system administrator.
+Demo mode has been removed for security reasons.
 OAuth will be added in future versions.

 ## Pages